 Adelaide is close to the sea, with Semaphore and Port Adelaide to the north, Henley Beach and West Beach to the east, Glenelg and Brighton to the south, and even further south Onkaparinga and the Fleurieu Peninsula.
 The beachfront in the heart of seaside Glenelg is only 20 minutes from the city centre and 10 minutes from the domestic and international airports.

-Most of Australia’s wine is produced in South Australia.
+Most of Australia's wine is produced in South Australia.
 The Barossa Valley is 40 kilometres long and between 5-11 kilometres wide and is a popular tourist destination.
 The Barossa Vintage Festival is an annual event, attracting visitors from around the world.
-See our what’s on section for dates.
+See the what's on links at the bottom of these pages.

 More About Adelaide